 An unexpected near-miss

 Recently, while driving on a provincial road in Belgium I use daily, I approached a long, slow curve.
-At the start of the curve, a broken white line indicated no parking on the roadside.
+At the start of the curve, a dashed center line indicated no parking on the roadside.
 Yet, halfway through the bend, a car was parked partly in my lane.
-Seeing no oncoming traffic, I gently crossed the broken white line to pass around the parked car — without using my indicators.
+Seeing no oncoming traffic, I gently crossed the dashed center line to pass around the parked car — without using my indicators.

 If someone had stepped out from behind that parked car, there would have been zero margin left.
 Just think about that for a moment.